acm-uiuc/til/_til/linux/install-ubuntu.md

 ## Basic Installation

 Ubuntu ships with a very straight forward installer and makes set up a snap.
 Here are the only steps:
+* Plugin the bootable media into your computer with it shut down
+* Enter the Bootloader (typically pressing F2, F12 or Del before the OS Loads)
+* Select the USB drive to boot from
 * Choose a language and keyboard layout (Usually English-US for both)
 * Connect to a network (Optional, convenient to install updates during installation)
 * Choose to install updates